2010 BMW HP2 Sport

 switches on the left handlebar.

-typical information such as revs, speed, time, kilometres,
+such as revs, speed, time, kilometres, remaining distance

-about circuit times, maximum revs, top speed, or number
+times, maximum revs, top speed, or number of gearshifts.

-of gearshifts.
-The stored data can also be read with
+The stored data can also be read with a laptop.
+In

-LEDs in the upper area of the display that can be
+in the upper area of the display that can be used

-used as a rev read-out or external gearshift light.
+as a rev read-out or external gearshift light.
+Like

-unit, GPS tracking or data logger can be connected
+tracking or data logger can be connected to a free

 Following the BMW Motorrad motor sport design The